agersant/crystal/docs/api/physics/body_set_rotation.md

 # Body:set_rotation

 Sets this entity's rotation.
-A rotation of 0 indicates an entity facing right, positive rotations are interpreted as counter-clockwise.
+A rotation of 0 indicates an entity facing right.
+Positive values indicate clockwise rotation.

 {: .note}
 Rotating Body components does not rotate the underlying [love.Body](https://love2d.org/wiki/Body).
 This allows [colliders](collider) and [sensors](sensor) to remain upright no matter what direction the entity is facing.